OMNIALowCode/omniadocs/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Implemented enhancements:

 - When creating a new Connector, the generated email address is now available on the credentials modal
-- Modeling: _Update with JSON_ modal no loger closes when clicking the ESC button
+- Modeling: _Update with JSON_ modal no longer closes when clicking the ESC button

 ### Issues: